VKSingh03/Kuka_robot_LBR_iiwa/README.md

 **Shantanu Parab**  |  sparab@umd.edu
 **Vineet Singh**  | vsingh03@umd.edu

-# The details of project approach and methodology used for this project can be seen from the Project report.
+# The details of project approach and methodology used can be seen from the Project report.

 # Kuka Robot
 ***